martinlugton/martinlugton.github.io/_posts/2019-02-02-The value of opening up government data.md

 We need to optimise for use and value.

-We need to optimise for use and value.

 > “It is not enough to have open data; quality, reliability and accessibility are also required.”
 > Theresa May, December 2017